19 BEST Places to Go Snowshoeing in Banff

 Continue on the trail and enjoy the nearby Panorama Meadows as the widely spaced trees and piles of snow feel like another world.
 The one downside to this hike is that the vast majority takes place in the forest so there isn’t much for views until the end.
 It’s a great payoff though!

 Trail conditions can be pretty mixed.
-Some days it’s possible to hike all the way to Taylor Lake other days it’d be near impossible to reach without snowshoes.
-We recommend snowshoes as it’s best not to posthole (make deep footsteps) as skiers don’t appreciate a ruined trail.
+Some days, it’s possible to hike all the way to Taylor Lake, and other days, it’d be near impossible to reach without snowshoes.
+We recommend snowshoes, as it’s best not to posthole (make deep footsteps), as backcountry skiers don’t appreciate a ruined trail.
 Also, it allows you to explore the meadow or walk on the lake.
-Keep in mind the surrounding slopes are avalanche terrain so you do not want to be near the runout.
+Keep in mind that the surrounding slopes are avalanche terrain, so you do not want to be near the runout.

 Speaking of skiers, Taylor Lake is very popular for backcountry ski and splitboarding and you will see tracks from those touring going up Panorama Peak and through the meadows.